HR&S RISE Support Centre

 Loan-takers provide a guarantee for the re-payment of a loan.
 It is still a soft loan and the guarantee stands in propotion to the business ability of the loan-taker.

-The aim is that each RISE Centre has good internet access.
+- The aim is that each RISE Centre has good communication and work infrastructure.

 The big difference between satellite internet and internet that comes from telemast (3G, 4G) is the range.
 Satellite is enough all over the world, while the masts are limited.